 Navigation

 Andy sent out the full RWGPS route.
 My Garmin 1030 would not be able to handle that amount of data.
 I broke the route down to each day’s ride.
-I customized the turn-by-turns to account for where our hotels located off course.
+I customized the turn-by-turns to account for when our hotels were located off course.
 Then for each day’s file, I created a backup so that if the main file became corrupted for whatever reason, I have a backup file.
 When riding, I often just left the map screen on so I can follow.
+My average speed and current speed were vanity data.

 Booking Lodging at Start and Finish

 I am now an adherent to Airbnb.
-For the start, we found a place that was in walking distance to the start HQ.
-The property had a full kitchen that enabled us to buy food of our choosing to cook and enjoy breakfast.
+For the start, we found a place that was walking distance to the start HQ.
+The property had a full kitchen that enabled us to buy food of our choosing to cook and enjoy.
 There were 3 beds for Michael, LA Matt and me.
 Came out to $645 for 3 nights.

-At the finish we found a motor home through Airbnb that was so close to the John O’Groats that I was able to walk back to despite being drunk and tired at the end.
+At the finish we found a motor home that was so close to the John O’Groats that I was able to walk to despite being drunk and tired at the end.
 It was $103 for 1 night.

-I was never a big fan of Airbnb until my trip to Las Vegas.
+I was never a big fan of Airbnb until now.

 Transport to Land’s End and from John O’Groats

 I reached out to Tal Katzir, Israeli Randonneurs RBA and current LRM president.
 He first tipped me off about LEJOG.
-He guidance on transport was to reserve an one-way rental a car from London and drop it off at Penzance; then for John O’Groats, bike to Wick to pick up the rental car and then drive it back to London.
+His guidance on transport was to reserve a one-way rental a car from London and drop it off at Penzance; then for John O’Groats, bike to Wick to pick up the rental car and then drive it back to London.
 Given what ended up happening, Michael rented a car and drove to John O’Groats to bring Matt and me back to London.
-Matt who abandoned at Golborne reached John O’Groats to pick up his drop back.

 Storage of Bike Box and Other Belongings

-In the mid-90, I studied in London for my masters.
-I reached out to a classmate, Cheri, who not only allowed me store my belongings, she invited me to stay at her home throughout my visit before and after LEJOG.
-Her boyfriend, who was a cycling enthusiast as well, let me use his repair stand and was helping me putting together and taking apart my bike.
-He also guided me on several shakedown rides through Richmond, getting to see Hampton Court where King Henry VIII resided.
+In the mid-90s, I studied in London for my masters.
+I reached out to a classmate, Cheri, who not only offered me a place store my belongings, she invited me to stay at her home throughout my visit before and after LEJOG.
+Her boyfriend, who was a cycling enthusiast as well, let me use his repair stand then helped me put together and take apart my bike.
+He also guided me on several shakedown rides through Richmond, taking me to see Hampton Court Palace where King Henry VIII resided and along the banks of the River Thames.
 To celebrate my finish, she invited Fiona, another classmate, with her partner and hosted a lavish dinner with bottles of wine and delightful conversation about art, literature and British comedy, all on the pretext to help me recover from my calorie deficit.
 Always good to have friends at RIGHT places.

 Recommend LEJOG?